Welcome to our new event

 Welcome to Highland Car Club’s “Navigational Chatter”.
 Launched in July 2020, we aim to entertain you with some table-top rally navigation.
 And we hope you may like to chat about it afterwards!

 The Chatter is not a competitive event.
 We have designed it so that you can dip in and out whenever you have the time and inclination.
-It is in manageable Legs of 9 or so sections on maps provided by us, and Legs 1 to 4 are now available.
+It is in manageable Legs of 9 or so sections on maps provided by us, and Legs 1 to 5 are now available.
+Legs 1 to 4 are traditional Scottish navigation.
+Leg 5 introduces some navigation styles and techniques from the Continent.

-If you would like to give it a go, send an email to email@example.com with your name and the class of instructions you would like.
-You can ask for both classes if you want.
-We will reply with all that you need to complete Leg 1.
-If you would also like the other Legs at this stage, just say so – or you can request them later after you have completed Leg 1.
+If you would like to give it a go, send an email to firstname.lastname@example.org with your name and the class of instructions you would like, and the Leg or Legs which you would like to try.
+You can ask for both classes if you want – it’s all free!

-Leg 5 will introduce participants to some of the different navigation techniques used elsewhere in Europe.
-Keep an eye on the Facebook Group page for the release date of that Leg.
+Keep an eye on the Facebook Group page for the release date of Leg 6.
 And there could be an opportunity for anyone who fancies a go to contribute a later Leg, so do let us know if you would like to do that.

 And you can chat about the event in our Facebook Group - https://www.facebook.com/groups/1416988321843490/?ref=share.
 Amongst the chatter we are hoping to see some shared enthusiasms, ideas for some new (and preferably elegant) styles of route instruction, and hints and tips for solving apparently complex navigation.
 Any of that will make this project worthwhile!